hasithajayasundara/connector-sonarqube/README.md

 ### Example

-First you need to create a Project struct and initialize it with your project details.If you wish to get the project details using a project name you form the server you can use getProject method.
+First you need to create a Project struct and initialize the struct with your project details.If you wish to get the project details from the server using a name ,you can use getProject method.

 ```ballerina
 endpoint<sonarqube:SonarqubeConnector> sonarqubueConnector {